Amazon Web Services (AWS) is a cloud hosting platform that offers cloud computing and infrastructure services.

 Connecting the Integration

 To integrate AWS with Secureframe, navigate to Integrations and search for “AWS” on the “Available Integrations” page.
+(If you have the Custom Integration feature, click on "Add native connection").
 Click “Connect” and follow the steps in the connection form.

 Secureframe integrates with both Organization & Account.
 To connect an Account, an Organization must also be connected.